- Download our Moving to the USA Guide (PDF)

 Although it’s true that the US has a higher crime rate than many other developed countries, its reputation for violence is often exaggerated by the local media.
 Basic safety precautions which would be practised elsewhere in the world should be followed here too, such as avoiding walking alone through less busy areas of the city at night.

-Lax gun laws and a glaring disparity between the wealthy and the poor are contributing factors to the high crime rate in the US, but expats generally tend to live in neighbourhoods unaffected by serious or violent crimes.
+Lax gun laws and a glaring disparity between the wealthy and the poor are contributing factors to the high crime rate in the US, but you’ll likely live in neighbourhoods unaffected by serious or violent crimes.
 Violent crime is more of a concern in city centres than in suburban and rural communities.
 Poorer neighbourhoods, where crime is more common, are avoidable, and downtown areas and business districts are generally safe.

-Some cities have much higher crime rates than others, but people living in the US can expect a strong police presence everywhere.
-In fact, cities such as Richmond have seen a downward trend in homicides recently, thanks to the city's efforts in preventing gun violence.
+Some cities have much higher crime rates than others, but you can expect a strong police presence everywhere.
+In fact, cities such as Richmond have seen a downward trend in homicides recently, thanks to the city’s efforts in preventing gun violence.

 There have been a few incidents of terrorism in the US since 2001, such as the Boston Marathon bombings in 2013, but the country’s various security agencies have largely cracked down on terrorism and are generally able to intercept any plots before they are carried out.

-The terrorism threat is now low, and the main risk comes from local individuals inspired by terrorist ideology to carry out so-called 'lone actor' attacks targeting public events or places.
+The main terrorism risk comes from domestic threats, particularly lone actors and small groups motivated by various ideological beliefs who target public events or places.
+The Department of Homeland Security continues to assess the terrorism threat as elevated.
 School shootings have also increased at public schools, but most schools have security measures in place to prevent any such violence or at least curb its effects should a shooting incident occur.
 The risk to children, overall, is low.

 Calendar initiatives in the USA